aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 ![Event Sequence](img/architecture.png)

-This project consists of an [API Gateway](https://aws.amazon.com/api-gateway/), two [AWS Lambda](https://aws.amazon.com/lambda) functions, and two [Amazon SQS](https://aws.amazon.com/sqs) standart queues which are using 2 DLQ queues accordinally for error handling.
+This project consists of an [API Gateway](https://aws.amazon.com/api-gateway/), two [AWS Lambda](https://aws.amazon.com/lambda) functions, and two [Amazon SQS](https://aws.amazon.com/sqs) standard queues which are using 2 DLQ queues accordinally for error handling.

 The Sequence is (corresponding steps 1-7  on the diagram):